gge-ucd/r-davis-in-class-project-IsaiahMead/README.md

 Isaiah Thalmayer
 he/him/his
-Mycorrhizae in a restoration context
+Mycorrhizae in the context of ecological restoration

-This is an edit!